Numerical integration: Connection with differential equations

-Methods developed for ordinary differential equations, such as Runge–Kutta methods, can be applied to the restated problem and thus be used to evaluate the integral.
+Numerical methods for ordinary differential equations, such as Runge–Kutta methods, can be applied to the restated problem and thus be used to evaluate the integral.
 For instance, the standard fourth-order Runge–Kutta method applied to the differential equation yields Simpson's rule from above.

 The differential equation $F'(x) = f(x)$ has a special form: the right-hand side contains only the independent variable (here $x$) and not the dependent variable (here $F$).
 This simplifies the theory and algorithms considerably.
 The problem of evaluating integrals is thus best studied in its own right.

+Conversely, the term "quadrature" may also be used for the solution of differential equations: "solving by quadrature" or "reduction to quadrature" means expressing its solution in terms of integrals.